carenaudo/Menipy/doc/gui_design.md

   - Model selection (checkboxes for Young–Laplace, Circle, Ellipse, Polynomial using `QCheckBox`)
   - “Process” button (`QPushButton`)

+### Configuration Dialogs

+Menipy utilizes dedicated dialogs for configuring various pipeline stages, accessible via the setup panel.
+These dialogs provide granular control over the parameters of each stage.

+-   **Preprocessing Configuration Dialog**: Allows users to adjust settings for image cropping, resizing, filtering, background subtraction, and normalization.
+It features a stacked widget interface with a navigation list for different categories of settings.
+-   **Edge Detection Configuration Dialog**: Provides extensive controls for the edge detection stage.
+Users can select from various algorithms (Canny, Threshold, Sobel, Scharr, Laplacian) and fine-tune their parameters.
+It also includes options for Gaussian blur preprocessing, contour refinement (minimum/maximum length), and specific controls for detecting fluid-droplet and solid-droplet interfaces.
+The dialog is structured with a stacked widget for easy navigation between general settings, algorithm-specific parameters, and interface detection options.

 ## 3. Image Display & Overlays

 - Use `QGraphicsScene` with `QGraphicsPixmapItem` for the image and `QGraphicsPathItem` for contours.